-However, in my objective view, the response of the Toll Operators in regard to COVID-19 and the heightened anxiety of consumers has been very professional and with an understanding this is a trying time for consumers.
+However, in my objective view, the response of the Toll Operator in regard to COVID-19 and the heightened anxiety of consumers has been very professional and with an understanding this is a trying time for consumers.
 This is particularly the case in respect to those consumers who have lost their jobs or have limited means.
 To help customers directly impacted during COVID-19, Transurban implemented a number of different initiatives including toll credits, more time to pay, fee waivers, payment plans and the pausing of account suspensions.

-I note additionally that the Toll Operators also instituted special toll measures for those essential health workers during the height of the pandemic last year.
+I note additionally that the Toll Operator also instituted special toll measures for those essential health workers during the height of the pandemic last year.

-During the period from April to June 2021, I noted there was an increase in the number of complaints out of New South Wales from the previous quarter.
-In my opinion the reasons for the increase may be due to:
+During the period from April to June 2021, I noted there was an increase in the number of complaints out of New South Wales from the last quarter.
+The reasons for the increase were due to: